 - Documentation that the required number of menu set meaningful use objectives was completed.

 Physicians and others selected for the audits have two weeks to submit their documentation.
-The audits are not expected to involve site visits, CMS says.
+The audits do not involve site visits, CMS says.

 For questions about the incentive program and other health information technology needs, contact TMA's Department of Health Information Technology at (800) 880-5720 or by email.